Quantum state spectrum and field theory of D$0$-brane: Incorporating the internal spinor frame to the Lagrangian and hidden SU(8) symmetry of quantum D -brane

-The important conclusion from the above discussion is that, after incorporating SO(16) harmonic variables $(w_q^A, \bar{w}_{qA})$ of Eq. \eqref{w+bw=inSO16} into the Lagrangian of D$0$--brane in the analytical basis, Eq. \eqref{cLD0=analyt}, we arrive at Lagrangian form \eqref{cLD0=an-SU8} (equivalent to \eqref{cLD0=an--SU8}) which possesses $SO(16)$ gauge symmetry as well as $SO(9)$ gauge symmetry.
-The $SO(16)$ makes newly introduced variables $(w_q^A, \bar{w}_{qA})$ pure gauge while the preserved SO(9) gauge symmetry is important as identification relation for the spinor moving frame variables.
+The important conclusion from the above discussion is that, after incorporating SO(16) harmonic variables $(w_q^A, \bar{w}_{qA})$ of Eq.~\eqref{w+bw=inSO16} into the Lagrangian of the D$0$-brane in the analytical basis, Eq.~\eqref{cLD0=analyt}, we arrive at the Lagrangian form \eqref{cLD0=an-SU8} (equivalent to \eqref{cLD0=an--SU8}) which possesses SO(16) gauge symmetry as well as SO(9) gauge symmetry.
+The SO(16) makes newly introduced variables $(w_q^A, \bar{w}_{qA})$ pure gauge while the preserved SO(9) gauge symmetry is important as an identification relation for the spinor moving frame variables.

-This actually proves the consistency of the approach used in the main text where the introduction of new dynamical variables $(w_q^A, \bar{w}_{qA})$ (their restricted to be SO(9) harmonics) was used at the stage of quantization procedure, without discussing whether they carry (or bring) new degrees of freedom.
+This proves the consistency of the approach used in the main text where the introduction of new dynamical variables $(w_q^A, \bar{w}_{qA})$ (their restricted to be SO(9) harmonics) were used for the quantization procedure, without discussing whether they carry (or bring) new degrees of freedom.